How Healthy Start vitamins are made available across the UK varies from country to country. To find out more select a country:

 Pregnant women, women with a child under 12 months and children aged from six months to four years who are receiving Healthy Start vouchers are entitled to free Healthy Start vitamins.

-Healthy Start vitamins contain the appropriate amount of recommended vitamins A, C and D for children aged from six months to four years, and folic acid and vitamins C and D for pregnant and breastfeeding women.
+Healthy Start vitamins contain vitamins A, C and D for children aged from six months to four years, and folic acid and vitamins C and D for pregnant and breastfeeding women.

 Healthy Start vitamins are important because:

 - 8% of children under five in the UK don’t have enough vitamin A in their diet¹

 - families in lower-income groups tend to have less vitamin C in their diet¹

 - all pregnant and breastfeeding women and young children are at risk of vitamin D deficiency² (teenagers, younger women and those from ethnic minorities are particularly at risk).

 Two bespoke Healthy Start branded products are available: